ihym/ngx-timeago/README.md

 }
 ```

 You can also customize the language strings or provide your own.
-Combined with the ability to provide your own formatter, you have total control of the final output.

 #### 2. Use the directive: